apacker83/PackIO/README.md

 ## Please cite the software
 Packer, A.M.
 Understanding the nervous system as an information processing machine: dense, nonspecific, canonical microcircuit architecture of inhibition in neocortex and a neural circuit for angular velocity computation.
 PhD thesis, Columbia University (2011).
 Software available from www.packio.org.

+## Contributors
+Thank you to Rafael Yuste and all of the early beta testers in the Yuste lab.
+Mor Dar contributed some features to seal test and Carmen F. Fisac contributed the auto-incrementer available in version 273.

 ## References

 ### 2015
-Packer AM, Dalgleish HWP, Russell L, Häusser M (2015) Simultaneous all-optical targeted manipulation and recording of neural circuit activity with cellular resolution in vivo.
+Packer AM, Russell L, Dalgleish HWP, Häusser M (2015) Simultaneous all-optical targeted manipulation and recording of neural circuit activity with cellular resolution in vivo.
 Nature Methods 12:140-146.
 [LINK](http://www.nature.com/nmeth/journal/v12/n2/full/nmeth.3217.html)

 ### 2014